newville/microprobe_docs/doc/beamline.rst

 X-ray Fluorescence Detector
 ==============================

-The fluorescence detector used is a Vortex ME-4 silicon drift detector, using Xspress3 electronics from Quantum, Inc.  Each of the 4 detector elements can count up to about 3 MHz.
-We normally try to run these at 1 MHz or less to avoid saturation -- this can be corrected but becomes noisy above 3 MHz.
-At low count rates (say, below 100 kHz), the spectral resolution is very good: as low as 135 eV at 5.9 keV, which is as good as one can do with a silicon detector.
-The energy calibration is very good, and stays stable with count rate and over time.
+The energy-dispersive fluorescence detector is the workhorse of the X-ray microprobe.
+We use a Mirion SXD-7 silicon drift detector with 7 parallel detector elements, electronically cooled to 80 K to improve energy resolution.
+Xspress3 electronics from Quantum Detectors are used for pulse-processing, which uses a sophisticated method process individual X-ray events to allow count rates up to 4 MHz (per element) with the best resolution possible.
+At low count rates (say, below 100 kHz), the spectral resolution is very good: 125 to 130 eV at 5.9 keV, which is about ass good as one can do with a silicon detector.
+Deadtime corrections factors are saved with each spectrum and work well above 2 MHz.
+The energy calibration is very stable with count rate and does not drift over time.
+We use 4096 bins of 10 eV for all measurements.

+For XRF mapping, we normally aim to have count rates limited to around 1 MHz per element to avoid saturation, but the electronics recover very quickly if the beam hits a grain that does saturate the electronics.

-For XRF mapping, we slew the Sample Stage in the beam and trigger the detector to collect 4 full spectra per pixel.
-We're able to collect full spectra in as short as 2 ms, though we typically use per-pixel dwell times of 10 to 50 ms.
+For XRF mapping, we slew the Sample Stage in the beam and trigger the detector to collect 7 full spectra per pixel.
+We generally collect spectra with per-pixel dwell times of 5 to 10 msec.
+Accounting for overhead to write data and setup fly-scan trajectories, a 1000x1000 pixel map at 5 msec per pixel takes about 90 minutes.

 X-ray Diffraction Camera(s)